-Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters
+Screenplay Formatting: 9 Tips & Tricks for Screenwriters

-However, if you want to dive into the world of screenwriting, being familiar with the rules is a must.
-And what is the first screenwriting rule?
+When you start writing your first screenplay, being familiar with the rules of the game is a must.
+And what is the first (if most boring!) screenwriting rule?
 Formatting.

 What is Screenplay Formatting?

-Before knowing what screenplay formatting is, it is important to understand what a screenplay is.
+Before knowing what proper screenplay formatting is, it is important to understand what a screenplay is.

 A screenplay is a story that is specifically written or adapted to be developed into a film.
 At times, the term is used for television scripts as well.
 A framework for filmmakers to build upon, screenplays include details such as character names, dialogue, action, and settings.

-The scenario, characters, narrative description, and dialogue that will be depicted on screen are developed within screenplays.
+The scenario, characters, narrative description, and dialogue that will be shown on screen are developed within screenplays.

 To ensure that the screenplay is consistent with the project’s overall concept, screenwriters collaborate closely with producers, directors, and other key members of the production crew.